tryscer/flock/flock-music.md

 	”Mr. B. MacAllister, Jr. here is our fastest-rising young star, you know,” says one of the identical men to the other, “a chip off the old Mr. B. Sr., I should say.
 Why, this whole cigarette-girls project today was his idea, you know.”
 	”Is that *right*?” says Mr. C. Evans.
 	“It sure *was*, Mr. Evans,” says Barry.
 “Opening new doors for the Buzz brand is what it’s all about.
 Why, our representative here — he shoves the unwilling cigarette girl into the spotlight — “has already given out *forty-two* samples and had to restock *three times*.
 And it’s only an hour and a half past noon.
 And she is only one of our fine, fine…”
+	”Edwardo\!”
+	The voice is fierce, low, piercing through the racket.
+It is soon thereafter joined by the biggest body I’ve ever seen — a tall, fat black guy in overalls — moving swiftly towards us.
+I notice with interest that the only one who stops to flinch is Eleanore and Mr. C. Evans.
+	Eddie raises his head towards the big guy —
+	“Edwardo\!”
+	”Holy shit, it’s Besame Mucho,” says Eddie, smiling a big smile.
+He gives us a little look —
+	“See ya later, kids.
+Mucho, you old fart.”
+	“Eh, as I was saying,” says Barry.
+“Ehm—“
+	The man called Besame Mucho runs to Eddie and picks him up like a ragdoll, giving him a bone-crushing hug.
+	“Where are you man?
+I don’t see you since the woodshed\!”
+	They walk away, talking.
+We all look at them.
+	“Hey, wait,” says Eleanore, “I’m coming, too.”
+	"Yeah,” says Tim.
+“Wait up, Eleanore.”
+	Cindy says, “Happy to meet you, Mr. Evans, Mr. Farley.”
+She takes my hand and we run away as fast as we can.

+A few people are sitting on folding chairs next to the tent.
+Eddie and the huge man are walking towards them, with us as a rear guard.
+As Eddie gets closer to the group, they all jump from their seats, shouting:
+	“You son of a bitch!”
+	“Is that Edwardo or am I trippin’?”
+	“Boy, you have some nerve!”
+	“Alright everybody alright, relax won’t ya?
+I missed you guys too.”
+He hugs the pretty lady standing next to him and saying nothing.
+Then they all hug.
+	“Ah,” says Eddie, these are Alice and her friends,” says Eddie.
+	==“We heard a lot about you guys,” says another man, who’s sitting next to Eddie.
+I’ve never seen a man dress like that: a ceremonial garb of another people, perhaps — a white cotton dress, full of red and purple emroideries.
+His cap is made from the same clothe.
+	“And these,” says Eddie, are some of my old friends.
+I don’t want to scare you, Alice, but some of these men are actual, factual members of the Pillar of Steam Band”.==
+	I look at them: Eddie, Besame Mucho, ==the foreign man, a sleek guy, small and wiry, wearing a grey suit and eyeing me with a smile, and a serious-looking man in a brown shirt, toying with a rosary.
+The beads fly between his agile fingers.==
+	“You all look like musicians to me,” I say.
+They laugh.
+	“Good answer, good answer.”
+	“My name is Batunde,” says the man in the dress.
+He’s got a quiet, exotic speech: soft and commanding.
+“On behalf of the Pillar of Steam, and its friends, we would like to thank you, Alice.
+We were apart and now that Edwardo is with us we are whole again.”
+	“Hello, Batunde,” I say.
+“I think you’re a musician, because other jobs won’t allow you to dress like that.”
+	Batunde laughs.
+“Very good, Alice.
+I am a percussionist with the band.
+	“What does percussionist mean?”
+	“Means he ain’t no drummer,” bellows Besame Mucho.
+	Eleanore says, “which means you’re the drummer.”
+	“Much obliged, and well met,” he tells her.
+“My friends call me Mucho and you can do the same.
+Man, I thought I saw the last of Edwardo.”
+	“He ain’t no drummer,” says the serious man in the brown suit, “he is *magician*.
+I’m Johnny Terry, miss.
+I’m with the choir.”
+	“You guys have a *choir*?”
+	“Are you convinced yet?”
+Asks Eddie.
+“Or do you guys want to still go see the Seven-Tops?”
+	“Hey, why are you like this?”
+Says Mucho.
+“Show some respect.
+Some of these cats can *rock*.”
+	“All I’m saying,” says Eddie, “is after the Pillar of Steam… I don’t think there’s going to be any of another show.”
+	“Are you being metaphorical?”
+Asks Cindy.
+“Have everybody met?
+I’m Cindy and this is my brother, Barry and my cousin from New York City Eleanore.”
+	“I’m Jimmy,” says the slick guy.
+“And before you guess I can’t play worth a damn.
+But I’m good at luggin’ amplifiers around.”
+	I suddenly realize that apart from Eddie, all the men are black, and reflect briefly on how I’ve grown since this morning.
+I’m tingling with excitement.
+	“You guys are real musicians!
+With amplifiers!”
+	“Just cogs in the machine,” says Mucho.

+Barry comes over, looking very smug.
+	“So.
+Saw you talking to the brass,” says Barry.
+	Barry puffs his chest.
+“What’s it to you?”
+	“Nothing, nothing, nothing.
+I just didn’t know you’re an important guy.”
+	“Just a cog in the machine,” laughs Barry.
+	“You didn’t seem to me like a cog when you were ordering that cigarette girl around.”
+	“Well,” says Barry, suprised, and suddenly sounding like his dad, “sometimes you need to be firm.”
+	“You enjoy telling others what to do,” sighs Babatunde.
+	“Well — I mean —” says Barry.
+	“I used to like telling people what to do, too,” says Babatunde.
+“It’s human nature.
+Don’t feel too bad about that.”
+	“Right.
+Right,” says Barry.
+	“What kind of people did you get to order around?”
+I ask.
+	“Well, Alice, *my* people.
+I’m a prince of my people, you see.
+And when I told them they should jump – they didn’t even stop to ask, ‘How high?’”
+“You’re a prince?”
+	“I am.
+But you know, Barry, I was never happy telling people what to do.
+I was never happy until I came to this land and started playing music.
+Can you guess why?”
+	“Why?”
+	“Because it’s only when I stopped ordering people around and started playing music with them when I… well…” he looks at Johnny Terry – “well, in your religion there’s the idea of being subject to one another.
+Of submitting to one another.”
+	“As Christ is subject to his Church,” agrees Terry.
+	“...when you play music with others, sometimes you lead.
+Sometimes you follow.
+When you lead you do so without authority, and when you follow you do so without coercion.
+And thus, my friend, beautiful music is made.”
+	Barry stops to think about it.
+Absentmindedly, he reaches for his coat pocket and takes out the hand-rolled cigarette he confiscated from the cigarette girl.
+He takes out a yellow Buzz Cigarettes matchbook and lights it.
+	“Boy, that tastes real funny,” he says.
+He hands the cigarette to Tim, who puffs on it, then opens his eyes real wide.
+Some of the band members laugh.
+	“Smells funny, too,” says Tim.
+He hands the cigarette to Eleanore and winks at her.
+“What do you think?”
+	Eleanore takes a few expert draws.
+	“Yeah,” she says.
+“It’s fine.
+You should smoke it, Barry, it’s good for your nerves.
+	“Is it?”
+Says Jimmy.
+“Let’s test it to be sure.”
+Eleanore passes the cigarette over and Jimmy draws from it.
+	“Yeah, yeah,” he says.
+“It feels like a safe smoke.
+What do you think, Babatunde?”
+He passes the cigarette over and Babatunde smirks and draws from it, then passes it over to Mucho.
+	“Is that hygenic?”
+I ask.
+For some reason, they laugh.

 	”I’m bored,” whispers Cindy.
 “Tim, won’t you win me a teddy bear?”
 	They walk away.
 I come, too, because I’m also bored, and Eleanore comes, too — for different reasons.